utilForever/RosettaStone/README.md

 The class is licensed under the [Affero GPLv3 License](https://opensource.org/licenses/AGPL-3.0):

+Hearthstone++ is based on part of Sabberstone's code

+Copyright (c) 2017-2018 SabberStone Team, darkfriend77 & rnilva

 Hearthstone++, Hearthstone simulator using C++ with some reinforcement learning

 Copyright (C) 2017-2018 Hearthstone++ Team